jonthorell/synth-nu-vinyl-store/README.md

 Change "Thank you" to something else if viewing a past-order Make sure profile view only works when logged in (mixin?).
 It does work as-is but a generic server error is not good enough Double check if I've understood webhooks.
 Should'nt an order be placed even if something goes wrong if the payment.intent succeeded?
+Modify so it is possible to upload image on profile page

 Check everything!